UAE visit visa: Dh3,000, return tickets, proof of stay required before applying, travel experts say

 Image used for illustrative purpose.
 Photo: File

 Travel agents in the UAE are urging visitors to ensure all documents are in order before applying for visit visas.
-According to them, proof of stay which includes hotel booking or relative residence addressed and evidence of sufficient funds are now prerequisites to apply and obtaining a visa.
+According to them, proof of stay, which includes hotel booking or relatives' residence address and evidence of sufficient funds are now prerequisites to apply and obtaining a visa.

-“Earlier, travellers needed to show proof of stay, return tickets, and an equivalent currency of Dh3,000 at the boarding airport.
-However, now they should submit the documents before applying for a visa.” said Mir Wasim Raja, manager at Galadari International Travel Services.
+“Earlier, travellers needed to show proof of stay, return tickets, and an equivalent currency of Dh3,000 at the airport when boarding.
+However, now they should submit the documents before applying for a visa” said Mir Wasim Raja, manager at Galadari International Travel Services.

 Travel agents mentioned that these stricter requirements aim to prevent potential misuse of visit visas and ensure that applicants can sustain themselves during their stay in the UAE.
 The change has also prompted agents to closely scrutinise applications to reduce rejection rates and streamline the process.